The Knowledge Corridor – Restore Vermonter Project included funding for the construction of a bicycle/pedestrian underpass in Northampton.

 The official projected completion date for this project is October 25, 2017.

-This image shows the two ramps that will lead to the western entrance of the underpass.
+This image shows the two ramps that lead to the western entrance of the underpass.

 Construction progress images